cleitonsouza01/qt-creator-arduino/README.md

 # Qt Creator Arduino configuration

-This repository creates a template that you allows you to configure Qt Creator as your Arduino's IDE.
+This repository creates a template that allows you to configure Qt Creator as your Arduino's IDE.

 Portuguese spearks / Pessoal de lingua portuguesa: Postei uma série de videos no youtube de como configurar todo seu ambiente de desenvolvimento, confira em https://www.youtube.com/user/cleitonsouza01/playlists

 ## About Qt Creator
-Qt Creator provides a cross-platform where you can developer from Windows, Linux or Mac.
-Is a very advanced IDE when provide a lot of smart things to help you develop more quickly and easily.
+Qt Creator is a cross-platform IDE where you can develope on Windows, Linux or Mac.
+Qt Creator is advanced IDE that provides a lot of smart things to help you to develop more quickly and easily.
 Some main features of Qt Creator:
 - Rapid code navigation tools
 - Syntax highlighting and code completion
 - Static code checking and style hints as you type